-The key contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item We present a microarchitectural analysis of CKKS bootstrapping on modern GPUs, showing that DRAM-only analysis is insufficient, and that the dominant bottleneck in each kernel is the global memory transactions rather than arithmetic throughput. \item We propose a set of memory-hierarchy-aware optimizations that improve effective memory throughput and overall hardware utilization, addressing the limited parallelism exposed by GPU kernels under practical CKKS parameters. \item \NAME achieves 1.45--1.83$\times$ performance improvements across representative workloads.
+The key contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item We present a microarchitectural analysis of CKKS bootstrapping on modern GPUs, identifying that DRAM-only analysis is insufficient and hence the dominant bottleneck in each kernel lies in the global memory transactions rather than arithmetic throughput. \item We propose a set of memory-hierarchy-aware optimizations that improve effective memory throughput and overall hardware utilization, addressing the limited parallelism exposed by GPU kernels under practical CKKS parameters. \item \NAME achieves 1.45--1.83$\times$ performance improvements across representative workloads.
 In particular, for bootstrapping, recent algorithmic advances provide an additional 1.27$\times$ speedup. \end{itemize}